-If an employee is required on a regular basis to adopt a non-standard workweek (other than five (5) days), the Employer shall provide the employee with a schedule of his or her workdays fourteen (14) calendar days in advance.
-While the Employer will make every reasonable effort to adhere to the provided schedule, he or she may amend it for operational requirements.
+If an employee is required on a regular basis to adopt a non-standard workweek (other than five (5) days), the Employer shall provide the employee with a schedule of their workdays fourteen (14) calendar days in advance.
+While the Employer will make every reasonable effort to adhere to the provided schedule, they may amend it for operational requirements.

-- 22.05 Flexible working hours may be adopted by mutual consent.
+22.05 Flexible working hours or alternate work arrangements, (for example, such measures could include expanded telework provisions) may be adopted by mutual consent in writing and only on a case-by-case basis.
 It is agreed that other regular work hours may be set from time to time to meet the needs of the Employer.
-Shouldthis result in a regular workweek that exceeds the provisions of Article 22.02 and 22.03, the overtime provisions shall apply. - 22.06 a) Any hours the Employer approves the employee to work over regular working hours, per day or per week shall be considered overtime and shall be taken as time off at the rate of one hour in lieu for each overtime hour worked (1 for 1). - b) Employees must normally take lieu time in the fiscal year in which it is earned, ideally within 60 days of the overtime's occurrence.
-Requests to take lieu time will not be unreasonably denied by the employer or the employee, subject to normal operational requirements. - c) Any lieu time that cannot be taken by the end of the fiscal year must be taken prior to August 31st of the same year, unless a request to take lieu time is denied by the Employer, in which case the denied lieu time is carried forward. - d) All overtime hours must be pre-approved by the appropriate Member of Parliament or manager.
+Should this result in a regular workweek that exceeds the provisions of Article 22.02 and 22.03, the overtime provisions shall apply.

+- 22.06 a) Any hours the Employer approves for the employee to work over regular working hours, per day or per week shall be considered overtime and shall be taken as time off at the rate of one hour in lieu for each overtime hour worked (1 for 1). - b) Employees must normally take lieu time in the fiscal year in which it is earned, ideally within 60 days of the overtime's occurrence.
+Requests to take lieu time will not be unreasonably denied by the employer or the employee, subject to normal operational requirements. - c) All lieu time must be taken by the end of the fiscal year during which it was accrued, unless a request to take the lieu time is denied by the employer, in which case the denied lieu time is carried forward. - d) All overtime hours must be pre-approved by the appropriate Member of Parliament or manager.
 In those circumstances where pre-approval is not practical, overtime may be approved by the Member of Parliament or manager within seven days of the overtime having been worked, in which case it will be treated as if it had been pre-approved.
-If a Member of Parliament or manager requests an employee to perform certain work at a time that would otherwise be overtime, she or he is presumed to have approved the overtime.
+If a Member of Parliament or manager requests an employee to perform certain work at a time that would otherwise be overtime, they are presumed to have approved the overtime.
 Each MP or manager must consult with individual employees in their offices or departments as to which tasks, if any, will be considered automatically pre-approved should the need arise to perform the identified work at a time that would normally be considered overtime.
-A copy of the standard timesheet for recording and submitting overtime as set out in Appendix VII to this agreement willbe provided by the employee or another employee in that office to the Director of Operation or his or her designate, once the form is signed by the MP or manager, within 7 days of the end of the month during which the overtime had been worked or lieu time taken.
-The Employer shall keep records of all approved overtime workedand lieu time taken by each employee.
+A copy of the standard timesheet for recording and submitting overtime as set out in Appendix VII to this agreement will be provided by the employee or another employee in that office to the Director of Operations or their designate, once the form is signed by the MP or manager, within 7 days of the end of the month during which the overtime had been worked or lieu time taken.
+The Employer shall keep records of all approved overtime worked and lieu time taken by each employee.
 It is the responsibility of the MP or manager to ensure that this clause is applied. - e) In the event, that Management and the Union are made aware of offices or departments facing large overtime balances (recorded or unrecorded) the Director of Operations or designate will work with the office or department to develop a strategy to reduce lieu time owed.